vutuanhungkkk/IC_design/README.md

 # IC_design
-I using Candence Virtuoso to design chematic, layout of CMOS gates, 4-bit Counter and ALU,
+I using Candence Virtuoso to
+- Design chematic, layout of logic gates
+- Code RTL, synthesize and functional simulation of 4-bit Counter and ALU.